abhinavdayal/DepthMask/Readme.md

 The factor is adaptively calculated based on the ration of depth to mask loss clamped from 1 to for max pre configured factor.
 Look at customloss and mixedloss definitions [here](https://github.com/abhinavdayal/EVA4_LIBRARY/blob/master/EVA4/eva4losses.py).

-Trained for 1 epoch with hardher factor favoring the mask and for another two epocs with milder max factor of 4.
+Trained for 1 epoch with hardher factor favoring the mask and for another 2 epocs with milder max factor of 4 (had to kill in middle in order to save time).
 But this time without any transformations.
 It saved 1/3rd of the time and network had already learnt to handle transformed images.

+**Training times**
+* 80x80 image 192 batch size, 1.42 it/sec
+* 160x160 image with augmentations 80 batch size, 2.42 s/it
+* 160x160 without augmentations 80 batch size, 1.81 s/it
+* Trained for total 15 epochs.

 ## Final Results